yourdevkalki/FusionJar/fusion-jar/README.md

 ### POST `/api/investments/create`

-Creates a new investment intent.
+Creates a new investment intent with enhanced features.

 **Request Body:**